 A recent legal case highlighted what can happen when someone injures themselves whilst using a swimming pool and then suing.

-The background; Unfortunately a teenager was left paralysed after hitting her head in a swimming pool at a friend’s home, and sued the girl’s family over a lack of warning signs at the property.
+Unfortunately a teenager was left paralysed after hitting her head in a swimming pool at a friend’s home, and sued the girl’s family over a lack of warning signs at the property.

 The £6m damages case against the property owner was based on allegations that there was inadequate signage around the pool at his home, stating that guests should not dive, or indicating the depth of the water.

 The High Court judge ruled the owner ‘didn’t need warning signs in his own home’ and that ‘She was an adult.
 She did something which carried an obvious risk, she chose, voluntarily, to dive when, how and where she did, knowing the risks involved.’

 The homeowners lawyers said there was no legal requirement for such safety signs on a private pool.
 The judge threw out the negligence claim, saying: ‘It would not be fair, just or reasonable.’